More than half of Americans have no retirement savings at all, and those who do often fall short of savings targets by age and income.

-Typically, you can plan to withdraw around 4 percent of your retirement savings each year.
-If you have $100,000 in retirement savings and assuming that you have a 4 percent annual return, that would provide around $4,000 in retirement income your first year of retirement or about $333/month.
+Typically, you can plan to withdraw around 4% of your retirement savings each year.
+If you have $100,000 in retirement savings and assuming that you have a 4% annual return, that would provide around $4,000 in retirement income your 1st year of retirement, or about $333 per month.

 How Much Savings Do Retirees Have?

 Despite increases to retirement savings contributions, most households do not have sufficient retirement savings.
-According to the National Institute on Retirement Security, based on 401(k) and IRA account balances, 92 percent of working households fall short of retirement savings targets for their age and income.
+According to the National Institute on Retirement Security, based on 401(k) and IRA account balances, 92% of working households fall short of retirement savings targets for their age and income.

 401(k) accounts are the most common retirement savings account that the majority of retirees rely on for retirement income.
 Below is a table breaking down the average 401(k) account balance by age group in 2019.

 How to Increase Your Retirement Income and Savings